Table of Contents

 Review of LetsGetChecked’s Science: Biomarkers

 LetsGetChecked, like many competing at-home health and wellness testing companies, uses biomarkers to analyze health conditions.
 Biomarkers are organic substances, such as metabolites or hormones that can identify diseased states in a patient, and track various conditions like liver and kidney function or vitamin/mineral deficiencies (Vitamin B12 test and Vitamin D test).
 To measure the relevant biomarkers, the majority of tests sold by LetsGetChecked require a small blood sample.
 However, some tests can be done with only a urine sample or vaginal swab.

 Taking a LetsGetChecked Test

 LetsGetChecked offers a wide range of single-focus and bundled at-home test kits.
 If customers know what they would like tested, it is simple to select the tests they want and have them sent Express (1-2 business days) or Standard to your door.

 Some tests provide a single result.
 For example, the folate test only analyzes folate serum and the cortisol test only looks at stress.
 To guide customers, LetsGetChecked has made collections of tests for some specific concerns like Female Reproductive Health (which includes three different tests – Female Hormone, Ovarian Reserve, and Progesterone tests), the Essential Vitamins test, or the Standard 5 STD package.
-There is a LetsGetChecked FAQ section that helps answer common questions like “What is the difference between the male hormone test kits”, and a contact form to ask specific questions.
 Customers are advised to consult a health professional before deciding which tests they want (though a prescription is not required to order any of these tests).